-Investigating Self-Determination Variables in Summer Reading Program Participants is a National Leadership Grant for Research funded by IMLS.
-This project will expand research beyond that which has been done on reading and information literacy in school libraries, into the area of public libraries and summer reading programs.
+Investigating Self-Determination Variables in Summer Reading Program Participants received a National Leadership Grant for Research funded by IMLS.
+This project expanded research beyond that which has been done on reading and information literacy in school libraries, into the area of public libraries and summer reading programs.

-The study will explore the relationship between Free Voluntary Reading and middle school age summer reading program participants' perceived confidence in information literacy.
+The study explored the relationship between Free Voluntary Reading and middle school age summer reading program participants' perceived confidence in information literacy.

-2013 marks the tenth year since the founding of the Center for Digital Literacy by Dr. Ruth Small, professor and director of the school media program, School of Information Studies.
+. . . since the founding of the Center for Digital Literacy in 2003 by Dr. Ruth Small, professor and director of the school media program, School of Information Studies.
 Her first co-directors were Fiona Chew, professor of television, radio, and film in the Newhouse School of Public Communications, and J. Michael Spector, professor and chair of instructional design, development, and evaluation in the School of Education.
-See pictures from the CDL 10th Anniversary party at Syracuse University's School of Information Studies.

 Project ENABLE, Funded by the Institute of Museum and Library Services

 Project ENABLE is a collaborative project of Syracuse University's School of Information Studies, Center for Digital Literacy, and Burton Blatt Institute, providing a high quality, comprehensive, train-the-trainer continuing education program for New York's school librarians in ways to create and deliver effective library and information services to students with disabilities.
 Project ENABLE has just launched the new online training program.